CSC207-UofT/course-project-feedme/Phase 2/progress_report.md

     Delivery person to see what orders still needs to deliver, and update order information if they have chosen to deliver something.
 In `DeliverUI`, it is a user interface for Deliveryperson to see the deliver portal.
 It needs to access the `DeliverController`.
+  4. pull request #25 (https://github.com/CSC207-UofT/course-project-feedme/pull/25).
+This is important for the project since it means the Delivery System has been completed.

 ## Lulu Cheng